Deserting at Christmas

 Most people already know that annual leave should not be taken pre-Christmas.
 There are simply too many free lunches, knock off earlies and beers at your desk to be had.
 It’s a slacker’s paradise.

 Less obvious, perhaps, is the rule that you shouldn’t take annual leave between Christmas and New Year.
-This period is ideal for the worker: The trains are empty, you can rock up at something past ten, sit alone in the office drinking tea and installing a new OS on your phone, take a long lunch and piss off shortly after four o’clock.
+This period is ideal for the worker: The trains are empty, you can rock up at something past ten, sit alone in the office drinking tea and installing a new OS on your phone, take a long lunch and piss off at four.
 No, save your leave for proper working days, when people are trying to get things done.

 During the Christmas break itself, remember, at all times, that you are on your holidays.
 In the run-up, be sure to let everyone know how much you need some time off.